Perfect your value proposition to convert more readers into subscribers

 A value proposition is a statement that summarizes why someone should purchase your product or service.
 It refers to the value that you are providing to your customers should they choose to purchase from you.
 It’s therefore hugely important and plays a significant role in whether users will partake in any exchanges of value (e.g. subscribe or register to your site).

-• Define the content and benefits of your offer
+• First, define the content and benefits of your offer

-We propose to work from a framework initially developed by Dr. Alexander Osterwalder, The Value Proposition Canvas, built for ensuring that a product is adapted to its market.
+We suggest that you work from a framework initially developed by Dr. Alexander Osterwalder, The Value Proposition Canvas, built for ensuring that a product is adapted to its market.

 The canvas is divided into two sections: customer profile and value proposition.